 White Other is Odd Eyes’s new research and development project that shines a light on the experiences of economic migrants in the UK and questions the efficacy of statutory monitoring criteria in classifying social groups.

 The first stage of the project explored themes of “white otherness” in Pygmalion by G.B.
 Shaw.
-We staged the original play in June gathering feedback from audiences and reviewers.
+In 2019, we staged the original play gathering feedback from audiences and reviewers.
 Invited guest Bonnie Greer, playwright and migrant herself, took part to a Q&A to help us with the research.
 In 1912, Eliza Doolittle, the cockney flower girl training to improve her English and her social standing, bears many similarities with today’s economic migrants, especially English second language speakers.
 Eliza occupies the grey area between “underprivileged” , today officially labelled as BAME – anyone from “Black and Ethnic Minority background”, and the “privileged” box-ticking “White”.
 Ultimately, she lives in an unrecognised social space facing a unique sets of challenges.
 In the end, she never really fits any label or social category.